 - Word games (We like Boggle, Apples to Apples Freestyle, Story Cubes, Madlibs Jr.)

-- Trivia card games (my kids love the Professor Noggin series)
+- Trivia card games for friends or family members to play together (my kids love the Professor Noggin series)

 - A card game or dice game of any kind – Zobmondo is a hit with the older kids in my house.